wivest/Natural-Selection/README.md

 ### Settings

 Some parameters can be tweaked in the "Tabs" menu at runtime.
+They affect creatures and food spawning.